Using SLF4J with Maven

 logger.info("Starting application...");

-// application logic here
+// Typically, application logic would be placed here.

 logger.debug("Application started.");